 It comes as a relief to see some typical ugly modern buildings on the Giudecca, tucked away behind the elegant facade.
 The walk to my local supermarket, through miniature courtyards bedecked with flowers, has to be the most picturesque ever—but once inside, the standard produce of daily necessities brings a welcome semblance of normality.

 From a certain distance on what passes as terra firma, the sight of passengers on a vaporetto evokes a silent search for truth, some mysterious voyage, a pact.
 I don’t think this comes entirely from Don’t Look Now.
 Of course it’s not quite like that for the passengers on the vaporetto (cf. Coles, pp.118–24).

 Cruise liners have become common, another nail in the coffin.
 One morning as I emerge from the flat I have a surreal vision.
 Usually I’m blessed with a wonderful glimpse of the Zattere across the canal through the archway at the end of my narrow alleyway, but today all I can see is a gleaming white tower-block, seemingly constructed overnight, obliterating the pristine view, blocking out the sky “like a genetically reconstructed dinosaur that has escaped from Jurassic Park and is wreaking havoc in the world of human beings” (Coles).
 And it’s moving too—or is it the Giudecca moving?

-I hope it would be unfair to say that the Chinese are adopting tourism wholeheartedly as an unmitigated blessing, but the march of “progress” and “development” seems unstoppable—compounded by the commodifying agendas of cultural heritage projects.
-All this is one reason why even scholars of Daoism might pause before adding to the unchanging image of ancient grandeur, and incorporate ethnography into their accounts.
+If the wholehearted Chinese adoption of tourism is hardly an unmitigated blessing, the march of “progress” and “development” seems unstoppable—compounded by the commodifying agendas of cultural heritage projects.
+All this is one reason why even scholars of Daoism might pause before adding to the unchanging image of ancient grandeur, rather incorporating ethnography into their accounts.